jonprovan/100322-VET-TEC-Java/week14/day02/notes/Spring Notes.md

 # Steps we are taking today
 - Create a new Spring Boot project with 3 dependencies (Spring Data JPA, MySQL Driver, Spring Web)
-- Create a schema in our database (MySQL workbench) called Store and Products (one to many relationship between store and products)
+- Create a schema in our database (MySQL workbench) called Store (will have two tables Store and Products - one to many relationship between store and products)
+    ex: groceryStore has eggs, ice, milk vs hardwareStore has hammer, nails
 - Fill in the application.properties file (in order to start up the application we need these values defined)

 ```